Majra Nand Karan: Transportation

 The nearby Railway stations to Majra Nand Karan village are New Kaithal Halt Railway station (NKLE) and Kaithal Railway station (KLE).

 From Kaithal bus stand, bus services are also available to Delhi, Hisar, Chandigarh, Jammu and many other places.
 For Inter-state travel HR buses are also available from nearby town Rajound.

 Yuva Samiti

-Since 2016 Shaheed Bhagat Singh Yuva Sangthan Doing Excellent Work In Village.Yuva sangthan organise sanskritik Ragni program every year on 27,28 September Since 2016.All famous singer like Pale Ram, Ranbir badwasniya, Ramesh kalawadiya, vikash pasoriya, amit malik, vikash satrod, ishwar chhatter perform in Village year by year.
+Since 2016 Shaheed Bhagat Singh Yuva Sangthan is doing work In the Village.Yuva sangthan is the organization of sanskritik Ragni program, that takes plas every year on 27,28 September Since 2016.
+All the countries most famous singers like Pale Ram, Ranbir badwasniya, Ramesh kalawadiya, vikash pasoriya, amit malik, vikash satrod, ishwar chhatter come to perform at the festival.